 Schedule / Duration

 Our medical assistant certification preparation offers convenient day, evening and weekend schedules.

-Over the course of five months, we provide 134 hours of classroom instruction with 160 hours in a medical office externship (Externship hours vary by state).
+Over the course of seven months, we provide 134 hours of instruction with 160 hours in a medical office externship (Externship hours vary by state).
 Day, evening and weekend schedules are available.